-Chef Rory Herrmann of Bouchon - Biography
+Chef Rory Herrmann - Biography

 Rory Herrmann has tasted the best of both coasts, growing up in the beauty of California and Utah and training in the culinary crucible that is New York City.
 After training at The French Culinary Institute, Herrmann went westward like a culinary pilgrim, working the kitchens of Sundance Resort in Sundance Village, Robert Redford’s cultural oasis in the wilds of Utah.